utopia-repository/pcem/README.md

   -DUSE_PCAP_NETWORKING=ON   : Build with pcap networking support.
 (Needs USE_NETWORKING to compile) Requires libpcap.
   -DUSE_ALSA=OFF             : Build with support for MIDI output through ALSA.
 Requires libasound.
 (Linux Only) -DPLUGIN_ENGINE=OFF        : Build with plugin support.
 Builds libpcem-plugin-api and links PCem with it.
+  -DPCEM_GUI_MODE=SDL        : What GUI to build with PCem.
+The following is supported
+    * SDL       : SDL means only SDL mode, no configuration GUI will be included.
+You will launch a config with the command line
 ```

 If you are using -DCMAKE_BUILD_TYPE=Debug, there are some more debug options you can enable if needed